Sahnasr1782/CustomerBehaviourInShopping/README.md

-# Customer Shopping Behavior Analysis
+# Customer Shopping Behaviour Analysis

 ## **Project Overview**

-This project analyzes customer shopping behavior using a publicly available dataset containing purchase, demographic, and behavioral information.
-The goal is to understand patterns in purchasing, discounts, subscription behavior, and product popularity.
+This project analyzes customer shopping behaviour using a publicly available dataset containing purchase, demographic, and behavioural information.
+The goal is to understand patterns in purchasing, discounts, subscription behaviour, and product popularity.
 The cleaned data is stored in a **MySQL database** for further querying and analysis.

 > **Note:** The dataset (`customer_shopping_behavior.csv`) is **not original** and was obtained from a public repository on GitHub.
 It is used here solely for educational and analytical purposes.